FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/radio/1981/1981-10-06-lena-zavaroni-at-the-bbc-manchester-variety-club.md

 ---
 layout: post
+before: "First Broadcast on "
-more: Repeated on 11 May 1982
+after: " And Repeated on 11 May 1982"
 title: Lena Zavaroni At The BBC Manchester Variety Club &#124; 6 October 1981 &#124; Repeated on 11 May 1982
 maintitle: Lena Zavaroni At The BBC Manchester Variety Club
 subtitle: Broadcast On BBC Radio 2